stillame/nintorch/README.md

 ## License:
 MIT License with some exceptions. <br>
+Some functions or classes might be coplied from other sources. <br>
-Please look at comments within the module.
+Please look at comments or docstrings within.